shashankumar2812/take-home-shashank/README.md

 - Model evaluation will be based on RMSE and the assumption is all the movies are equally important.
 -  All movies having <10 votes are filtered out with an assumption that they are outliers (somewhat arbitrary cutoff).

+Other assumptions are listed in the respective sections of the notebooks.

 ## If I had more time in hand

 Given more time, I will consider following:

 - I will speak with Business stakeholders to better understand the problem and if required, customize the solution to suit their needs.
-Understanding the underlying meaning of data is also important.
+Understanding the underlying meaning of data is most important.
 - I will explore other csv files and develop more features to include in the model.
 I will __fix data quality issues__, if they exist.
 In my experience, this always results in the highest improvement in model performance.
 - I will iterate through exploratory data analysis, data preprocessing and data cleaning  process empirically.
 - If business dictates, I will design a production solution to get the benefits of the model on regular basis (I can think of a solution to build a Production Pipeline using Airflow, AWS SageMaker, Papermill, S3 and Snowflake).